19hours/sg-statutes/Acts/Employment Act.md

 (e) any person whom the Minister may, by notification in theGazette, declare to be a workman for the purposes of this Act;

+[21/84]

+[36/95]

+[32/2008 wef 01/01/2009]

+[21/84]

+[36/95]

+(2) Any person employed in a managerial or an executive position who is in receipt of a salary not exceeding $2,500 a month (excluding overtime payments, bonus payments, annual wage supplements, productivity incentive payments and any allowance however described), or such other amount as may be prescribed by the Minister, shall be regarded as an employee for the purposes of —

+(a) sections 20, 20A, 21, 22, 23 (read with section 10 or 11, as the case may be), 24, 25 and 34 and Parts XII to XVI (read with the Second and Third Schedules); and

+(b) such other provisions of this Act as the Minister may, by regulations, specify,

+and those provisions shall apply in relation to that person subject to such modification as may be prescribed.

+[32/2008 wef 01/01/2009]

 ### Appointment of officers

 3\.—(1) The Minister may appoint an officer to be styled the Commissioner for Labour (referred to in this Act as the Commissioner) and also one or more officers to be styled Deputy Commissioner for Labour, Principal Assistant Commissioner for Labour or Assistant Commissioner for Labour, who, subject to such limitations as may be prescribed, may perform all duties imposed and exercise all powers conferred on the Commissioner by this Act, and every duty so performed and power so exercised shall be deemed to have been duly performed and exercised for the purposes of this Act.

-[21/84]

-[36/95]

 (2) The Minister may appoint such number of inspecting officers and other officers as he may consider necessary or expedient for the purposes of this Act.